 Lulama Sihlabeni, director of eKhaya eKasi Art & Education Centre, stands in front of this multi-purpose community centre in Khayelitsha.

-Work clothes hang on a clothesline outside a shack in an informal settlement that we photographed in Khayelitsha.
+Work clothes hang on a clothesline in an informal settlement that we photographed in Khayelitsha.
 Informal settlements are areas with makeshift dwellings crammed closely together.
 Residents do not have access to water in their homes or on their property.
 They must walk to get water from a communal water source and use communal toilets, which are often in disrepair.
 Participants in the program are active on social media and use their photos and voice to share Township Life.

 Yolanda Nkatula, a married mother of 2 pauses to photograph a ‘Stop Woman Abuse’ mural on Walter Sisulu Road in Khayelitsha.
 Many of the fences are painted with street art and showcase anything from advertising a local business to addressing social issues.